 That would make your search engine ads more effective for the same amount of money, right?

-That’s why I’m excited about Google’s new responsive search ads.
+That’s why I’m a big fan of Google’s responsive search ads.

 How Responsive Search Ads Work